 Walking What's so nice about Mürren is there are 12km of winter walking trails.
 Paths can bring you to the restaurants also frequented by skiers, so walkers can meet up with skiers at lunch time.
 A 'must' for non-skiers is a trip by cable car to the summit of the Schilthorn at 2,970m.
 What views!
 The Jungfrau hiking and sledging pass allows unlimited travel on the local transport system for non-skiers (and half price for Eigergletscher to Jungfraujoch and Mürren to Schilthorn) - please call for details.

 Tobogganing Some of the best tobagganing can be found in the Jungfrau region, with a network of scenic and exciting runs linking Mürren to Wengen and Grindelwald.
 Try the run down from Allmendhubel or take the train to Winteregg for a fabulous toboggan ride to Lauterbrunnen.
 A network of scenic and exciting runs link Mürren, Wengen & Grindelwald.
-You can buy a local day pass or an unlimited sledging pass for the whole region from 111 Sfrs for 2 days.
+You can buy a local day pass or an unlimited sledging pass for the whole region.
 Hire your sledge from an Intersport shop and drop it off at any other in the region.

 Ski school Group lessons mornings Monday to Saturday.
 Private lessons available morning or afternoon and can be booked in advance.
 The ski kindergarten for children from age 4 operates on the same days.

 Après ski in Mürren

 The après ski scene here is relaxed and informal with cosy stüblis like the Stägerstübli although there are livelier discos like the Blümlichäller at the Hotel Blumental.
 Much of the nightlife is centred around the Tächi-Bar at the Hotel Eiger.